 If you’re a “picture person,” you can make money designing graphics and logos.
 Your clients may be website owners, eBook authors, or corporations.

 Fiverr is a good place to start.
 Graphic designers can advertise their services for a variety of gigs starting at $5 per task.

 Chances are, behind every large blog or website is a virtual assistant.
 These “unsung heroes” perform a variety of tasks including:

 - Schedule blog posts

 - Answer emails

 - Customer service

 You may do all of these mentioned above or only one of these tasks.
 It depends on the needs of the website and your interests.
-Virtual assistants can either be a part-time or full-time position and two places to start connecting with clients are Belay Solutions and Time Etc.

 12. Design Websites

 Do you like building something from scratch?
 If so, you can get paid to design websites.
 Some of your clients might be companies or bloggers looking for their unique theme.